drew-two/ml-kitchenware-image-classification/README.md

 Must be done after building Bento.
 This pulls from your AWS **default** profile.
 Can adjust settings in [Makefile](./Makefile).

-Run `make aws` to make ECR repo, push BentoML Docker image, and create ECS cluster and service with cloudformation.
+Run `make aws` to make ECR repo, push Docker image, create ECS cluster and service with cloudformation.
+May take 10 minutes.
-- Steps this takes:
+- What this does:
     1. Creates AWS ECR repo in your local AWS region (`make repo`)
     2. Publishes docker image to ECR repo by tagging local Bento image and pushing
     3. Deploys 3 AWS Cloudformation stacks: